Real Estate Investing Blog

 Successful real estate investing is achievable at any point in time, despite the economic conditions.
 Although change is inevitable, the risk involved is manageable, as long as the investor continues to follow a few basic principles.

-Tips for novices.
+Sometimes real estate investing for beginners can seem a bit intimidating and it’s easy to get lost in the lights and sounds of all the blogs, books and podcasts from successful real estate investors.
 The single most important first step for aspiring real estate investors is to determine one’s exit strategy, according to Andy Heller, author of “Buy Low, Rent Smart, Sell High.”
 There are quite a few options, but the two basic strategies are to buy and hold rental properties and become a landlord, or to become a flipper and hopefully make a substantial profit upon the sale of the property.

 “You need to ask yourself what characteristics will make that exit strategy work.
 You need to buy the right property to be successful,” says Heller, who has specialized in the Atlanta real estate market for decades.